wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 ##### Combining Multiple USRP Devices

 Assume you have two NI USRP X3x0 devices each equipped with two UBX-160 daughterboards, and with IP Addresses of 192.168.30.2 and 192.168.70.2, respectively.
-And also assume you have physically synchronized these two devices by either solution of [Clock Synchronization across Multiple USRP Devices](#clock-synchronization-across-multiple-usrp-devices), you can achieve four-channel coherent Rx by the following command:
+Also, assume you have physically synchronized these two devices using one of the solutions from [Clock Synchronization across Multiple USRP Devices](#clock-synchronization-across-multiple-usrp-devices).
+You can achieve four-channel coherent Rx with the following command:

 ```bash
 PicoScenes "-d debug -i usrp192.168.30.2,192.168.70.2 --mode logger --freq 5190 --preset RX_CBW_40 --rx-channel 0,1,2,3 --clock-source external --plot"
 ```
-In this command, please pay special attention to the comma (**,**) in the option `-i usrp192.168.30.2,192.168.70.2`.
-It means to combine multiple USRP devices.
+In this command, pay special attention to the comma (**,**) in the option `-i usrp192.168.30.2,192.168.70.2`.
+It indicates the combination of multiple USRP devices.
 You can refer to [Device Naming for NI USRP](#device-naming-for-ni-usrp) for the complete naming protocols for NI USRP devices.
-The option `--rx-channel` is equivalent to `--rxcm` introduced aforementioned, and `--rx-channel 0,1,2,3` is equivalent to `--rxcm 15` meaning to use all four RF channels for receiving.
-Then option `--clock-source external` tells USRP to use external clock signals for the frequency generations for the LO and ADC/DAC pair.
+The option `--rx-channel` is equivalent to `--rxcm` introduced earlier, and `--rx-channel 0,1,2,3` is equivalent to `--rxcm 15`, meaning to use all four RF channels for receiving.
+The option `--clock-source external` tells USRP to use external clock signals for frequency generation for the LO and ADC/DAC pair.

 > **Important**: The order of the IP addresses affects the order of the TX/RX channels!
 For example, the 0th and 3rd channels of the combined USRP `usrp192.168.40.2,192.168.41.2` refer to the first and the second channel of the devices with the IP addresses of 192.168.40.2 and 192.168.41.2, respectively.